WikiLogic/Server/README.md

 Initial set up: http://start.jcolemorrison.com/building-an-angular-and-express-app-part-1/

 To do:

-1 set up authentication (using passport: http://passportjs.org/)
+* watch all sass files
-2 set everything to run from a single grunt
+* set up authentication (using passport: http://passportjs.org/)
-3 Get terms together
+* set everything to run from a single grunt
-4 Sketch out front end
+* Get terms together
-5 Set up sass directory structure (link to article coming soon!)
+* concat all the docs - loads loading in at the moment

-6 concat all the docs - loads loading in at the moment
+Less important to do:

-100 Set up bash or something to create example DB
+* Set up bash or something to create example DB
-101 Rename Repos
+* Rename Repos

 ---